+In the matter of the ratification of th e Agreement-in-Principle among the Algonquins of

+Ontario and the Governments of O ntario and Canada at the Voting Station at

+•

-In the matter of the ratification of the Algonquins of Ontario Agreement-in-Principle at the Community of \\\\\\, I, \\\\\, declare that on the \\\\\ day of \\\\\, 20\\, at the polling station located at \\\\\, at 9:00 a.m., I did witness that \\\\ ballot box(es) was/were empty before it/they was/were properly sealed.
-I am confident that the box(es) cannot be opened without the seals being broken.
+, I,, , declare that on the day of on located at, at 9:00 a.m., I did

+witness that ballot box(es) was s/were empty before it/they was/were properly sealed.

+I am confident that the box(es) can not be opened without the seals being broken.

+g

+Name of Witness

 Signature of Witness

+Address of Witness Telephone Number

+Address of Witness releptione number

-Signature of Ratification Vote Manager
+Signature of Ratification Vote

+Manager

+ivial layer